 If the blood vessels in the conjunctiva become inflamed, they make your eyes appear red or pink.
 This is where pink eye gets its name.

 Dry eye can also be a reason for waking up with eye crust.
-If your eyes are dry, you may start noticing more crust than usual.
+If your eyes are dry, you may notice more crust than usual.

 You can also get dry eyes from allergies, which makes them create extra discharge to flush away the allergens.

-A stye, which is also known as a hordeolum, is a small and red bump that grows on your eye.
-It usually grows along the base of your eyelash or just beneath your eyelid.2 Styes can be quite painful.
+A stye, also known as a hordeolum, is a small red bump that grows around your eye.
+It usually grows along the base of your eyelash or just beneath the eyelid.2 Styes can be quite painful.